 Property Description Trusted certificate store type (Optional) The type of certificate store.
 For example, "JKS."
 Note: This property is required only if Validate certificate path is set to true.
+However, you do not need to configure this value if the default is used.
+The default value is the value of the jav-ax.net.ssl.trustStore property.
+If this value is not defined, then default value is the keystore type as specified in the Java security properties file, or the string "jks" (Java keystore) if no such property exists.
 Validate certificate path If true (the default), performs certificate chain validation of the certificate being authenticated, starting with the certificate being validated.
 Verifies that the issuer of that certificate is valid and is issued by a trusted certificate authority (CA), if not, it looks up the issuer of that certificate in turn and verifies it is valid and is issued by a trusted CA. In other words, it builds up the path to a CA that is in the trusted certificate store.
 If the trusted store does not contain any of the issuers in the certificate chain, then path validation fails.
-For information about adding a certificate to the truststore, click Preparing Certificates and Key Pairs .
+For information about adding a certificate to the truststore, see Using Keytool to Generate Self-Signed Certificates and Keys in Security .

-- Certificate Security Provider on page 81 - SAP SSO Token Security Provider on page 80 - HTTP Authentication Security Provider on page 81 - Using Keytool to Generate Self-Signed Certificates and Keys on page 41
+- Certificate Security Provider on page 60 - SAP SSO Token Security Provider on page 59 - HTTP Authentication Security Provider on page 60 - Using Keytool to Generate Self-Signed Certificates and Keys on page 44